nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 BSD Socket AT commands
 **********************

-The following proprietary BSD socket AT commands are used in this sample:
+The following proprietary BSD socket AT commands are used in this application:

 * AT#XSOCKET=<op>[,<type>,<role>[,<sec_tag>]]
 * AT#XSOCKETOPT=<op>,<name>[,<value>]